ruilisi/feishu-api/README.md

 # FeishuApi

-FeishuApi is a integration of commonly used feishu open platform's APIs, easy to call.
+FeishuApi is an integration of commonly used feishu open platform's APIs, easy to call.

 ## Installation